 Anthropologists and archaeologists respect the dignity of all human beings, probing complex philosophical and ethical questions about the nature of humanity, and whether there is a moral order underlying our diverse life ways.

-Our department offers an Anthropology major and minor, and a new Archaeology major.
+Our department offers an Anthropology major and minor.

 • Students in anthropology class with skeleton